 It is not possible to set up a standing order for this as each year the taxpayer has the obligation to complete the forms and present them to the bank for payment before the 31st of December.
 The tax authorities are able to claim unpaid non-resident tax for the previous 4 years of ownership if you fail to declare.

-Please bear in mind this tax is charged for property owning non-residents of any nationality so will be unaffected if the UK leave the European Union.
+Please bear in mind this tax is charged for property owning non-residents of any nationality.
+The rate for British nationals may vary after Brexit.
 The best way to avoid any problems is to appoint a Fiscal representative who will advise you of the tax payable and ensure your returns are up to date.
-We have an independent tax consultant – Antonio Diaz – who is dedicated to assisting you.
+We have an independent tax consultant who is dedicated to assisting you.
 If you would like more information do contact our tax team on [email protected] or ring +34 952 527014 to make an appointment.